Leonardo-Mocchi/best-of-the-year/README.md

 > ***Repo:*** best-of-the-year

+## ⚠️ DISCLAIMER

+**This is a student project for educational purposes only.**

+- Images used are sourced from Shutterstock for learning purposes
+- This project is not intended for commercial use
+- All intellectual property rights belong to their respective owners
+- The design is intentionally basic as this is a learning exercise

+---

 Questo esercizio è diviso in vari step, che vanno seguiti in maniera incrementale, essendo propedeutici.

 ## Step 1